Spinkoo/Region-Growing/README.md

 # Region-Growing
 Region growing segmentation algorithm using python

+In order to run the code with Cython optimisations, You should check the setup.py, build it and use the c_RegionGrowing module.

 The algorithm combines the distance between the 3 color spaces ( RGB ) to measure the homogeneity of 2 pixels